HastarTara/NE_streaming_project/README.md

      ```bash
      docker-compose up -d
      ```
-   - This will start Kafka and Zookeeper in the background.
+   - This will start Kafka in the background.
-   - Now run the same commands as before.
+   - Now run the same commands as before in step 6.

    - Note: You may need to set the correct ownership and permissions on the data directory volume when Docker sets up Kafka.
 If you encounter permission issues, use the following commands:
      ```bash